artkostm/file-converter/HDFS_STATE.md

 Last Block Report: Mon Nov 05 06:57:47 UTC 2018
 ```

-From the console output, we can see the state of cluster memory: capacity, remaining and used memory, blocks information.
+The first section of the output shows the summary of the HDFS cluster, including the configured capacity, present capacity, remaining capacity, used space, number of under-replicated data blocks, number of data blocks with corrupted replicas, and number of missing blocks.

-The last ones are very important metrics. **Under-replicated blocks** number shows us the number of blocks with insufficient replication.
+The last few are very important metrics. **Under-replicated blocks** number shows us the number of blocks with insufficient replication.
 Hadoop’s replication factor is configurable on a per-client or per-file basis.
 The default replication factor is 3, meaning that each block will be stored on three DataNodes.
 If you see growing number of under-replicated blocks, it is likely that a DataNode has died.

 A **missing block** cannot be recovered by copying a replica.
 A missing block represents a block for which no known copy exists in the cluster.
 That’s not to say that the block no longer exists—if a series of DataNodes were taken offline for maintenance, missing blocks could be reported until they are brought back up.

-The second section of the console output shows us how many live datanode exist in the cluster, their physical address, and memory state for each of these.
+The following sections of the output information show the status of each HDFS slave node, including the name (ip:port) of the DataNode machine, commission status, configured capacity, HDFS and non-HDFS used space amount, HDFS remaining space, and the time that the slave node contacted the master.

 ## Checking file system